-So I did it all – half a gram, I think? – and then shouted in his ear that I was leaving for the bathroom.
+So I did it all – half a gram, I think?
+A gram? – and then shouted in his ear that I was leaving for the bathroom.
 He nodded.

 What neither of us knew was that we’d been sold, not cocaine, but lidocaine.
 Today, with twenty-some years clean and sober in Alcoholics Anonymous, I have several friends who used to deal drugs.
 Lidocaine, they tell me, was a relatively cheap topical anesthetic that dealers frequently used in the ‘80s to “cut” cocaine – because its numbing effect fooled customers.
 Judging from our total lack of high, I’d guess we were sold the anesthetic in pure form.
 When lidocaine is ingested systemically, according to Wikipedia, “Central nervous system effects include loss of consciousness, respiratory depression, and seizures.
 Cardiovascular effects include hypotension, bradycardia, arrhythmia, and/or cardiac arrest.”

 My blood pressure plummeted.
 My lungs drew less air with each breath.
 Neither my brain nor heart could function properly, my pulse slowing to perhaps 20 beats per minute, resulting in a grand mal seizure, cardiac arrest, and death.
 Yet, incredible as it seems, I had no fear that anything might be wrong.

 Why not?
 Because drugs were my friend; they gave me super-powers.
 All I had to do was hang on for the ride.